 "Mr. Levow dug through the facts of my case thoroughly and found all the errors that were made by the officers, from the breath testing errors, to the "failed" balance test.
 I am back to my career as a bus driver and once again thank you." -D.B.
-"GO WITH EVAN!
-Evan got my DWI dropped completely.
-It still amazes me how he was able to do so, considering my personal circumstance.
-If you are considering Levow DWI Law, go with them." -K.L.

-"The challenging hurdles that enter one's life after a DWI arrest can reach the point of unmanageability. jeopardize It can/will your relationships with family/friends, your career, financial strains and your overall way of life.
+"The challenging hurdles that enter one's life after a DWI arrest can reach the point of unmanageability. can/will jeopardize relationships with family/friends, your career, financial strains and your overall way of life.
 The importance of finding a credible lawyer is vital in handling this difficult situation.
 I absolutely made the right choice in choosing Levow DWI Law.
 What I had in choosing Levow DWI Law was peace of mind that I was being represented by the very best.
 Every step of the way, Levow DWI Law communicated with me what was being done for my case and what forward actions were to occur.
 I had faith and trust that everything was being done in my case to give me the best possible results.....and it was delivered.
 I can't thank Levow DWI Law enough for setting the stage to get my life back on track!" -J.R.